 Earlier this week Red Hat announced an exciting new offering for developers, technology partners, and users: the Red Hat Universal Base Image (UBI).
 Anchore is excited to announce that as of Anchore Enterprise 2.0 (including the OSS Anchore Engine), core Anchore container images will now be based on the Red Hat UBI.

-As an organization that develops software which is primarily distributed to end users as a collection of container images, we have derived great value and agility through the isolation and encapsulation that comes with developing on, building, testing, and distributing software using containers.
+As an organization that develops software that is primarily distributed to end-users as a collection of container images, we have derived great value and agility through the isolation and encapsulation that comes with developing on, building, testing, and distributing software using containers.

 The Anchore services themselves are applications that utilize underlying libraries, dependencies and utilities that are typically provided by most Linux OS distributions, and as such our container images have historically been based on either CentOS or Ubuntu base images.

 It is a testament to the effectiveness of container isolation that even though Anchore has changed which OS base image we’ve used, the user experience of running/upgrading Anchore across these changes has remained largely unchanged.
 However, there have been users who have asked for more from the underlying OS that Anchore services are built upon – specifically the ability to match the supported container and underlying OS infrastructure, and access to support options from the OS vendor for container-based service deployments.
 Up until now, we have not been able to provide crystal clear recommendations around these topics to our users.

 “Red Hat is pleased to welcome Anchore as one of the first partners to adopt the Universal Base Image” said Lars Herrmann, senior director, Ecosystem Program, Red Hat.
 “We believe the availability of more freely redistributable, well-curated base images can simplify the development process for our partners and enhance the support experience of our mutual customers.”